icidasset/ongaku_ryoho_server/README.md

 # Ongaku Ryoho Server

-A little Sinatra web server wrapped in a gem specifically for the [Ongaku Ryoho client](https://github.com/icidasset/ongaku_ryoho).
+A little Sinatra web server (with Thin) wrapped in a gem specifically for the Ongaku Ryoho client.

 ## How to use

 ### Requirements

-`Ruby 1.9.2`
+`Ruby 1.9.2 (or higher)`

 ### Installation